OnlyFans Burnout: How to Protect Your Mental Health and Sustain Your Career

 Step 5: Implement Changes

 The point of the break isn’t just rest — it’s reset.
 Come back with new systems, stronger boundaries, and a sustainable plan.
-If you return to the exact same approach that burned you out, you’ll burn out again.
+If you return to the exact approach that burned you out, you will burn out again.
+The break only works if something changes.

 FAQ